-Thought Leadership Overview Links

-Accelerate Accelerate is a KPMG trends report and video series that includes the perspective of subject matter leaders from Link to report across KPMG in Canada on seven key issues impacting organizations today that are disrupting the audit committee mandate.

-Bracing for digital disruption
+Thought Leadership Overview Links Accelerate Accelerate is a KPMG trends report and video series that includes the perspective of subject matter leaders from across KPMG in Canada on seven key issues impacting organizations today that are disrupting the audit committee mandate.
+Link to report Bracing for digital disruption The digital revolution may be well into its prime, but the disruption is far from over.
+New and emerging technologies continue to shape (and reshape) how organizations operate and adapt to their customers.
+While these tools have opened the doors to new capabilities and market opportunities, they have also driven the need for stronger and more adaptive risk management strategies.
+Link to report